BMCSoftwareCTO/lift-install/README.md

 		```image: bmcsoftware/spinnaker-igor:latest```
       * To
 		```image: bmcsoftware/spinnaker-igor:0.0.1-sprint.30```
   * Use kubectl to delete each of the Spinnaker Kubernetes replication controllers (rc)
-    * e.g.
-      * Note the namespace we retrieved in earlier step
-        * e.g.
-          * ```spinnaker-jianispintest-1481071575274```
-      * Delete existing Spinnaker service rc
+      * Delete existing Spinnaker service rc, substitute namespace value with yours retrieved from earlier step
         * ```kubectl delete rc/spkr-igor-v000 --namespace=spinnaker-jianispintest-1481071575274```
   * Create the rcs from the lift-XXX-rc.yaml files
     * e.g.